Today, I wanted to share something recently on my heart that I’ve actually posted about previously on the blog.

-There is no threat to the heart that is bigger than the One that made your heart in the first place.
+There is no threat to the heart that is bigger than the promises made by the One that made your heart in the first place.

 If we believe that, we can live from a place of being loved, and even if we are spoken to with harsh words, we also have the reassurance of knowing they are not true.

 I pray for uplifted hearts that know their worth, because if our hearts are freely living reassured by the love and the purpose of our lives, that’s when we can speak life giving words that build us up as friends, a community, and a world!